StarsoftAnalysis/figset/README.md

 Remote images: don't forget that Hugo sites are static -- the image will be as retrieved when the site is built, and won't change if the source changes until the site is rebuilt.

+## Troubleshooting

+* If the captions are wonky when using partials, make sure the `figrow` parameter is correctly set.

 ## To do